BorkoAXT/Card_Battles/README.md

 * This is the main code of the project.
 This folder contains the main logic of the game.

 ### Method.cs
-* Here is every moethod uesed in this project.
+* Here is every method uesed in this project.